kubernetes/community/contributors/design-proposals/kubelet-eviction.md

 relative to their request are killed first.
 If no pod has exceeded its request, the strategy targets the largest consumer of the starved resource.

+### Strategy Caveat

-A guaranteed pod is guaranteed to never be evicted because of another pod's resource consumption.
+A pod consuming less resources than its requests is guaranteed to never be evicted because of another pod's resource consumption.
 That said, guarantees are only as good as the underlying foundation they are built upon.
-If a system daemon (i.e. `kubelet`, `docker`, `journald`, etc.) is consuming more resources than were reserved via `system-reserved` or `kube-reserved` allocations, and the node only has guaranteed pod(s) remaining, then the node must choose to evict a guaranteed pod in order to preserve node stability, and to limit the impact of the unexpected consumption to other guaranteed pod(s).
+If a system daemon (i.e. `kubelet`, `docker`, `journald`, etc.) is consuming more resources than were reserved via `system-reserved` or `kube-reserved` allocations, then the node must choose to evict a pod, even if it is consuming less than its requests.
+It must take action in order to preserve node stability, and to limit the impact of the unexpected consumption to other well-behaved pod(s).

 ## Disk based evictions